juseljuk/bobchestrate-workshop/part5-guidelines-guardrails/README.md

 Guardrails are implemented as special kind of tools and therefore are also imported as tools:

->**NOTE**: Do NOT import / attach these guardrails, they are just for your future reference.
+>❗️**NOTE**❗️ Do NOT import / attach these example guardrails, they are just for your future reference.
 Next, you will ask Bob to create a new guardrail for you.

 ```bash
 # Import the guardrail plugins